MicroEJ/docs/VEEPortingGuide/uiSimulation.rst

 .. note:: This feature is only available when double buffering mode is enabled.

-The application can substitute the platform's value by setting the property ``-Dej.fp.widget.display.refreshRate=xxx`` in the application launcher.
+The application can substitute the VEE Port's value by setting the property ``-Dej.fp.widget.display.refreshRate=xxx`` in the application launcher.

 .. _section_ui_simulation_flushtime: